wasaysir/cheatsheets/bioinformatics-cs482/units/11-rna-sequencing.typ

 + Machine shines laser on chip, and determines gene activity by fluorescent tags.

 Advantages:
-+ can focus on small regions, even few molecules/cell
++ Can focus on small regions, even few molecules/cell

 \ RNA-Seq Technology: More advanced version of RNA sequencing that doesn't tag to known sequences, but rather sequences actual RNA sequence.